ShayShuve123/Autonomous-Car-Object-Detection/README.md

-# Autonomous Vehicle Object Detection Using YOLOv8 and CARLA Simulator
+# Autonomous Vehicle Object Detection Using YOLOv8 and CARLA

 ## Overview
 This project demonstrates the integration of real-time object detection in an autonomous vehicle using the CARLA simulator and the YOLOv8 model.
 The system identifies pedestrians and traffic lights in a dynamic urban environment and modifies vehicle behavior accordingly.